What's your story?

 Secondly, provided you have a rain option, we'll be as creative as we can be indoors.

 Thirdly, if you're feeling at all brave, spontaneous, or weather resistant, we've taken some gorgeous shots in the rain with our couples.
 We always bring white or clear umbrellas, and you can get some beautiful pictures in inclement weather.
-Check one of our RAINY DAY IMAGES HERE
+Check out MOIRA AND BEN'S RAINY DAY IMAGES HERE

 Should we give you a shot list for our wedding day?